trKorAys/BinanceFollowerBot/README.md

 - Contains an internal rate limiter so Binance API limits are not exceeded.
 - Easy switching between testnet and mainnet.
 - Telegram messages support multiple languages via the `TELEGRAM_LANG` variable.
-- If no suitable symbol is found, it attempts purchases on coins where the price is above SMA‑7 while SMA‑7 is below SMA‑99.
+- If no suitable symbol is found, it attempts purchases when the price crosses above SMA‑7 while SMA‑7 is below SMA‑25.
 - During the buy scan only the top `TOP_SYMBOLS_COUNT` symbols by USDT volume are considered and this list is automatically refreshed at 00, 06, 12 and 18 UTC‑0.
 Set `TOP_SYMBOLS_COUNT` in `.env` to change the default of 150.
 - Positions worth less than **5 USDT** are ignored.
 - Logs specify which buying strategy was attempted each time.